dundalek/firewrap/README.md

     - To make iteration and testing easier a tool could provide static analysis and report if rules are too tight or too loose.
 And only test the sandbox end-to-end by running it once static issues resolved.
     - Possible sandbox rules problems:
       - too tight - breaks program functionality
-      - too loose - exposes unnecessary resources, violates principle of least priviledge
+      - too loose - exposes unnecessary resources, violates principle of least privilege

 ## Concepts